The Ultimate List of Cybersecurity Statistics (2024)

-The latest research predicts the global cybersecurity market to have a 9.7% compound annual growth rate (CAGR).
+The latest research predicts the global cybersecurity market to have an 8.9% compound annual growth rate (CAGR).
 Drivers behind the market’s future growth include stricter compliance regulations, the growth of the Internet of Things (IoT) market, and responses to more sophisticated cyber threats.

-Microsoft has pledged to invest $20 billion in cybersecurity measures over the next 5 years (CNBC)
+Microsoft has pledged to invest $20 billion in cybersecurity measures from 2021 to 2026 (CNBC)

-The global automotive cybersecurity market is expected to hit $8.4 billion by 2025 (McKinsey)
+By 2030, the global automotive cybersecurity market is expected to hit $9.7 billion (McKinsey)

 As the automotive industry becomes more high-tech, it’s expressing a greater need for cybersecurity solutions.
-The market is poised to grow 68% from its 2020 $5 billion valuation by 2025.
+The market is poised to grow at 7% CAGR from its 2020 $5 billion valuation.
 By 2030, the market could be worth as much as $9.7 billion.

-The endpoint security market is poised to generate $11.2 billion in revenue in 2022 (Radicati)
+The endpoint security market generated approximately $11.2 billion in revenue in 2022 (Radicati)